quou/alice/README.md

 ## Building
 Generate build files using Premake5.
-Tested with GCC on Gentoo and Linux Mint, and MSVC on Windows.
+Tested with GCC on Void Linux, and MSVC on Windows.
 Mac OS probably doesn't work.

 ## Architecture overview
 Alice handles entities in a way that's fairly unique - It's somewhere halfway